-The financial report of the Group for the year ended 31 December 2013 was authorised for issue in accordance with a resolution of the Directors on 31st March 2014.
+The financial report of the Group for the year ended 31 December 2014 was authorised for issue in accordance with a resolution of the Directors on 30th March 2015.

-Sydney Symphony Limited (the parent) is a public company limited by guarantee, incorporated and domiciled in Australia.
+Sydney Symphony Limited (the parent) is a not for profit public company limited by guarantee, incorporated and domiciled in Australia.
 The address of the registered office is 35 Harrington Street Sydney, NSW 2000.
 The nature of the operations and principal activity of the Group was the performance of symphonic music.